nikhilkalige/flir_ptu/docs/index.rst

-.. flir documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. flir_ptu documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flir's documentation!
+Welcome to flir_ptu's documentation!
 ======================================

 Contents: